liip/DataAggregator/README.md

 - the persistor

-Furthermore the goal of this library is to be as small as it can be providing the most and simplest way to be extended and altered to one's personal needs.
+Furthermore the goal of this library is to be as small as it can be providing the most and simplest way to be extended and altered to ones' personal needs.

 ### The managing component - the aggregator
 The aggregator is the heart of the library.
 Since itself do not have any knowledge about the structure of